stfc/jupyter-linker-extension/README.md

 Install Node.js and npm

-Install webpack via

-`npm install -g webpack`

 Download and extract or clone this git repo.

-Navigate into the extracted/cloned folder and run the command:
+Navigate into the extracted/cloned folder and run the command.
+It will install some node packages (`webpack` and `es6-promise`) if they are not already installed:

 `python setup.py sdist --formats=gztar,zip`

 Install using the command:

 `pip install dist/LinkerExtension-1.0.tar.gz`

 Install and enable the extensions by running the command: